Utah Data Center: Structure

 The structure provides 1 to 1.5 e6sqft, with 100,000 sqft of data center space and more than 900,000 sqft of technical support and administrative space.
-It is projected to cost $1.5–2 billion.
-A report suggested that it will cost another $2 billion for hardware, software, and maintenance.

-The completed facility is expected to require 65 megawatts of electricity, costing about $40 million per year.
-Given its open-evaporation-based cooling system, the facility is expected to use 1.7 e6usgal of water per day.

 An article by Forbes estimates the storage capacity as between 3 and 12 exabytes as of 2013, based on analysis of unclassified blueprints, but mentions Moore's Law, meaning that advances in technology could be expected to increase the capacity by orders of magnitude in the coming years.

 Toward the end of the project's construction it was plagued by electrical problems in the form of "massive power surges" that damaged equipment.
 This delayed its opening by a year.

 The finished structure is characterized as a Tier III data center, with over a million square feet, that cost over 1.5 billion dollars to build.
 Of the million square feet, 100,000 square feet are dedicated to the data center.
 The other 900,000 square feet are utilized as technical support and administrative space.